peter-frentrup/win32-hyper-console/README.md

 # README #

-This library implements advanced Win32 console input.
+This library implements advanced Win32 console input with mouse and clipboard support.

 ### Features ###